 The period for the exit of the UK from the EU was extended until 31st January 2020.
 A No-Deal Brexit is to be excluded until then.
-An orderderly Brexit could take place earlier if the withdrawal agreement is ratified and the EU exit takes place on the first day of the following month.
+An orderderly Brexit could take place on 1st February 2020 if the withdrawal agreement is ratified by then.

 Current state of the right of residence of UK nationals and their family members